LifnaJos/Blockchain-based-National-Scholarship-Portal/README.md

 # Blockchain-based-National-Scholarship-Portal
 The National Scholarship Portal (NSP) faces challenges like non-automated systems, complex processes, physical verifications, fraud, delays, and data security.
 This research proposes a blockchain-based solution to create a tamper-proof, streamlined, and secure system, enhancing trust and accountability in scholarship management.

+### Paper Relevance :
+* Total 135 Lakh applications were received and approx. 1825 Crores of funds has been dispersed in the year 2022-23.

+### Blockchain Benefits :
+📌 Reduces time delay in Verification & Fund Transfer from 2 - 3 months to 2 weeks.

+📌 Fool-Proof verification via Third Party Integration

+📌 Issual of 80G certificate via IT Department

+📌 Track the student progress throughout the studies

+📌 Full tuition fee coverage via eligibility-based scholarships.

 ### Phase - 1 : Intelligent Scholarship Disbursement Module for National Scholarship Portal
 * This project started in 2016-17 as a proposal drafted along with [Mohan Pawar](https://www.linkedin.com/in/mohan08p/)
 * Supporting Documents :